 Thus, we are left with two possible hypotheses: a) Arista is a greek word and in the 13th century there were greeks living in Florence (they were perfume merchants) and their presence is also testified by the neighborhood and street called "Borgo dei Greci". b) Arista comes from the latin arista that also means upper part, like the pork shank?
 Why not leave your opinion on this tasty and ancient query?

 - 1/4 cup of extra-virgin olive oil

 - Preheat the oven to 180 degrees C

-- Mix the rosemary, garlic, salt and pepper and rub the pork loin with this mixture.
-Make little incisions in six places in the meat (use a knife) and stuff a little of the mixture into each opening.
+- Mix the rosemary, garlic, salt and pepper and rub the pork loin with this mixture and rub the pork loin with it.

 - Tie the meat tightly using kitchen twine

 - Put the pork loin into a baking pan with some extra virgin olive oil

 - Place in the oven and cook for about 45 min turning the meat every so often